University of South Florida College of Public Health: Online Programs

 The College of Public Health offers a variety of graduate degrees and certificate programs in an online format to suit the needs of the off-campus student.
 All online degree and certificate programs are designed by program faculty who work with instructional designers in the college's office of Educational Technology and Assessment (ETA).
 Each year ETA supports over 5000 student enrollments in graduate and undergraduate online public health courses.
-Faculty work with a skilled group of instructional designers and multimedia experts to deliver courses using multimedia technologies such streaming media, web conferencing, blogs, wikis, podcasts and discussion forums.